commitra/react-verse/CONTRIBUTING.md

 # Contributing Guide (Hacktoberfest)

 Thanks for your interest in contributing to React Verse!
-This project is intentionally structured to welcome newcomers.
+This project is intentionally structured to welcome newcomers & hacktofest!

 ## Getting Started
 1. Fork the repo & clone locally